4-HO-DBT: Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin reported that a 20 mg dose of 4-HO-DBT orally produced no effects.
 However, this compound has subsequently been sold as a "research chemical" and anecdotal reports suggest that at higher doses 4-HO-DBT is indeed an active hallucinogen, although somewhat weaker than other similar tryptamine derivatives.

 Chemistry

 Properties

 4-HO-DBT is found either as its crystalline hydrochloride salt or as an oily or crystalline base.

 Synthesis

 The chemical synthesis of 4-HO-DBT has been described.

 Isomers

 Several different isomers of 4-HO-DBT could be made, including 4-HO-DiBT, 4-HO-DsBT, and 4-HO-DtBT, but of these only the isobutyl isomer 4-HO-DiBT was synthesized by Alexander Shulgin (melting point 152 to 154 °C) and was also found to be inactive at a 20 mg dose.
 The serotonin receptor interactions of these isomers have been studied.
+4-HO-DiBT showed 43-fold lower affinity and 4-HO-DsBT 6.5-fold lower affinity for the serotonin 5-HT_{2A} receptor compared to psilocin (4-HO-DMT).